jmmut/jmmut.github.io/_posts/2018-03-17-C++-CLI-parsers.md

 ### Terse parameter configuration

-Here we can see basic configuration in action, working with sensible defaults. i
+Here we can see basic configuration in action, working with sensible defaults.

 If we want to make a parameter required, we can add it `po::value<double>()->required()`.